gracenng/gracenng/README.md

   🟡 I'm a 2nd year Computer Engineering student at the UWaterloo.

   🟡 I'm looking for Summer 2021 internships opportunities in cyber-security, backendo or mobile 👩🏻‍💻

+  🔭 Currently working on:
+    > Creating React Native app for a start up

 <!--
 **gracenng/gracenng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.